material-components/material-components-web-catalog/README.md

 ```

-> Note: If your components only require a `render` method, you can write functional components rather than classes,
+> _NOTE_: If your components only require a `render` method, you can write functional components rather than classes,
 > e.g. `function Foo() { ... }`.
 In this case, `props` are passed in as an argument instead of accessed via `this`.

 2. Add a new file to the `src/styles` directory for styling the demo page (e.g. `FooCatalog.scss`):